Locate \(i^{th}\) Pattern Occurrence or Text Boundary

 Details:

-function gives the start and end of consecutive characters by default, just like stri_locate_all.
+For thecharclasspattern type, thestri_locate_ith()function gives the start and end of consecutive characters by default, just like stri_locate_all.

-To give the start and end positions of single characters, much like stri_locate_first or stri_locate_last, setmerge = FALSE
+To give the start and end positions of single characters, much like stri_locate_first or stri_locate_last, setmerge = FALSE.

 Value

-function returns an integer matrix with two columns,
+The stri_locate_ith() function returns an integer matrix with two columns,

 giving the start and end positions of the \(i^{th}\) matches,

-s if no matches are found,
+two NAs if no matches are found,

-and also two NA
+and also two NAs if str is NA.

 If an empty string or empty pattern is supplied,